ratan-lab/sumo/README.rst

       -h_init H_INIT        index of adjacency matrix to use for H matrix initialization (by default using average adjacency)
-      -t T                  number of threads (default of 1)
+      -t T                  number of threads (default of 1) -rep REP              number of times consensus matrix is created for the purpose of assessing clustering quality (default of 5)

 **Example**